BABB Price Reaches $0.0007 (BAX)

-BABB (CURRENCY:BAX) traded 3.2% higher against the US dollar during the 1-day period ending at 20:00 PM E.T. on December 26th.
-One BABB coin can now be bought for $0.0007 or 0.00000001 BTC on popular cryptocurrency exchanges.
-In the last week, BABB has traded 2.5% lower against the US dollar.
-BABB has a total market cap of $35.34 million and approximately $1.44 million worth of BABB was traded on exchanges in the last 24 hours.
+BABB (CURRENCY:BAX) traded 16.6% lower against the U.S. dollar during the 1-day period ending at 14:00 PM E.T. on December 28th.
+One BABB coin can currently be purchased for $0.0007 or 0.00000001 BTC on popular cryptocurrency exchanges.
+BABB has a market cap of $33.45 million and $1.51 million worth of BABB was traded on exchanges in the last day.
+Over the last week, BABB has traded 3.1% lower against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.